 If you have been following me for a while you know that I’m purple obsessed.
 These cupcakes are one of my favorites just for this stunning color alone!
 They truly are a gorgeous show stopper while still being super easy to make!

 If you like blueberries you’re going to love these because it uses our homemade blueberry jam recipe.
 Of course you can always use store bought jam but the homemade one is so simple and so worth it!
+Using fresh or frozen fruit in the frosting gives it that incredible flavor just like with our Strawberry Filled Cupcakes!

 Tips for making Blueberry Cupcakes